amler/simple-safari/README.md

 # Todos

-1. Setup route for safari/:id
+1. Setup route for safari/:id - completed
-2. In dashboard, have individual scavengerhunts link to a safari detail page.
+2. In dashboard, have individual scavengerhunts link to a safari detail page. - completed
-3. Render the safari detail view
+3. Render the safari detail view - completed
 4. Be able to subscribe and unsubscribe to a safari in the detail view. if sub show a button
 5. css integration